Find it. Fix It. Save a Life. Request a Free Test Kit

 Radon & Lung Cancer

 Radon is the second leading cause of lung cancer, after smoking.
 In South Carolina, lung cancer is the most commonly diagnosed form of cancer and the most common cause of cancer deaths.
 EPA estimates that radon causes more than 21,000 lung cancer deaths in the United States each year.
-EPA also states that smokers who are exposed to radon have a much higher risk of lung cancer.
+EPA also states that smokers who are exposed to elevated levels of radon have a much higher risk of lung cancer.

 U.S. Surgeon General's National Health Advisory